frankgiordano/PlatformTracker/README.md

 I posted this project for educational proposes, and I intend to continue to polish and work out all the kinks on my spare time.
 I may evolve the project as a place to learn and experiment.

+## Incident Email Notification System/Outline

+The application will trigger an email notification to be sent to the following distributions:

+      DeskTopOps
+      EscalatedDist
+      Outages
+      WeeklyProd

+These distributions are set within the plattrk.properties file.

+An email notification is sent by the application whenever the following actions occur:

+      Opening an Incident.
+      Closing an Incident.
+      Adding a Chronology entry to the Incident.

+An email notification can be sent when no particular actions occur.
+This occurs when an Incident in Open status is left untouched within a timeframe.

+For the following timeframes, an email notification will be sent on any OPEN Incident EVERY:

+      55 minutes starting since start date time or until last Chronology update.
+      1 hour starting since start date time or until last Chronology update.
+      2 hours starting since start date time or until last Chronology update.

+These notifications are not sent between 9pm - 8am, and they are meant to be warning notifications to the front line support team.

+For instance, the every 55 minute notification is an early warning notification to the front line team indicating the need for an update.
+If no update occurs, then additional team members will be notified at the 1 hour mark for a need of an update.
+At this point, at the 2 hour mark if no update has occurred an escalated team will be notified.

+These notifications are not sent between 9pm - 8am.

+Setup the distributions accordingly.

+A daily email notification is sent summarizing any new Incidents created the previous day.

+A weekly email notification is sent containing a weekly report.
+This is controlled by a setting set within the UI Report Settings.

 ## Setup, Installation, and running the application:

 1 - Install Java 8 or 11